-Post the Guinean independence in 1958 all male Bush schools were strictly outlawed.
+After Guinean independence in 1958, all male bush schools were strictly outlawed.

-Unlike other groups which sent their children to Bush schools of related groups in Liberia, the Baga were completely surrounded by the Muslim Susu population, for the Baga male members this Rapture of their highly structured life cycle was a key note in their decent. eloquently summarized by their saying – “once we were Baga now we are Susu.”
+Unlike other groups that sent their children to bush schools or related groups in Liberia, the Baga were completely surrounded by the Muslim Susu population.
+For Baga men, this rupture in their highly structured life-cycle was a key moment in their descent,eloquently summarized in their adage: “Once we were Baga, now we are Susu.”

-Like in most a-cephalic west African societies one’s position in life was predetermined by birth rights - first wife, second wife etc’ as well as the prominence of one’s ancestors, the family line to which one is aligned. this highly deterministic social structure was balanced by a parallel structure of age groups, secret societies and specific tutelage.
+As in most acephalic West African societies, the Baga’s position in life was predetermined by birthright—offspring of first wife, second wife, etc.—as well as by the prominence of ancestors or family line.
+This highly deterministic social structure was balanced by a parallel structure based on age, membership in secret societies, and specific tutelage.

-This elaborate double structure enabled each member to peacefully find his voice, while
+Such an elaborate double structure enabled each member to find his voice while

-Maintaining the equilibrium on which the Communal Baga society depended.
+maintaining the equilibrium on which communal Baga society depended.

-The Baga were a society in which no personal material accumulation was conceived,
+The Baga was a society with no concept of personal material accumulation;

-wealth and stature were measured in people ( dependents ) needed for political influence,
+wealth and status were measured in people ( dependents ), needed for political influence.